manuelaguadomtz/pyeer/README.rst

 Input file formats
 ------------------

-On this epigraph the two different input file formats allowed will be described.
+On this epigraph the two different input file formats supported will be described.

 Histogram format
 ................